natesworks/nbs-offline-v59/README.md

-# NBS Offline V62
+# NBS Offline V59

 An offline client by Natesworks.
+Supports Android and iOS.

 ## Credits